Jim Guthrie (politician)

 Jim Guthrie (born July 13, 1955, in Pocatello, Idaho) is an American politician and a Republican member of the Idaho Senate.
 Since 2012, he has represented District 28, and previously served in the Idaho House of Representatives from 2010 to 2012 for District 29 Seat B.

 Early life and career

 Guthrie graduated from Marsh Valley High School.
 He was a Bannock County Commissioner from 2001 until 2007.
 In 2016, an extramarital affair between Guthrie and Idaho Representative Christy Perry was brought to light by a political activist after an interview with Guthrie's former wife.

+Idaho Senate

+Guthrie was first elected to the Senate in 2012.
+In 2026, he was the only Republican in the Senate to vote against a bathroom bill introduced by Ben Toews that would make it illegal for transgender individuals to use the public facilities that correspond with their gender identity, saying that the bill would leave transgender men with masculine features unable to use the bathrooms corresponding to either gender.